KinjalDas/Requests-ZipFile-Redis-Cherrypy/README.md

-# Requests-ZipFile-Redis-Cherrypy
+# Requests-ZipFile-Redis-Cherrypy-jQuery
-A repo for basic usage of requests, zipfile, redis and cherrypy python libraries
+A repo for basic usage of requests, zipfile, redis , jQuery and cherrypy.

 There are two parts of this repository :